isabella232/visualstudiogeeks.github.io/_posts/2016-07-03-tf254027-cannot-create-binding-on-port-443.md

 keywords: "TFS2015"
 ---

 When doing the upgrade of TFS2015 from previous update version you might get an error as `TF254027 : Cannot create a binding on port 443 because the specified certificate could not be found`.
-This post will show you how you can solve the error and detailed steps to solve it.
+In this post we will see detailed steps to solve it.

 <!--more-->